githubEdit

 Scope

-Broader, simulating real-world adversaries (including physical & social attacks).
+Broader, simulating real-world adversaries across people, processes, and technology (including physical and social attacks).

 Objective